sybrew/the-seo-framework/readme.txt

 * This update is for both robots and humans.
 With better support for people with color vision deficiency and with better support for robots to access and understand your website.
 * Also, WooCommerce has gained extra support for Product Images and AnsPress question descriptions have been fixed.
+* Social Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
+* Accessibility and understanding of how this plugin handles titles has been improved when adding custom titles.
 * And last but not least, you can now see how well the length is of the descriptions and titles while editing a page or post.
 * A few other bugfixes have also been included.
 The biggest fix is regarding correctly fetching of the ID.
 Expect quick compatibility improvements in the future!